FirelyTeam/firely-docs/firelyserver/security/accesscontrol.rst

     * FilterType: Both a launch context and a CompartmentDefinition are defined by a resourcetype.
 Use FilterType to define for which launch context and related CompartmentDefinition this Filter is applicable.
     * FilterArgument: Translates the value of the launch context to a search argument.
 You can use any supported search parameter defined on FilterType.
 It should contain the name of the launch context enclosed in hashes (e.g. #patient#), which is substituted by the value of the claim.
 * Authority: The base url of your identity provider, such that ``{{base_url}}/.well-known/openid-configuration`` returns a valid configuration response (`OpenID Connect Discovery documentation <https://openid.net/specs/openid-connect-discovery-1_0.html#rfc.section.4.2>`_).
 At minimum, the ``jwks_uri``, ``token_endpoint`` and ``authorization_endpoint`` keys are required in addition to the keys required by the speficiation.
 See :ref:`feature_accesscontrol_idprovider` for more background.
+* AdditionalEndpointBaseAddresses: Optional configuration setting.
+Add additional base authority endpoints that your identity provider also uses for operations that are listed in the .well-known document.
 * Audience: Defines the name of this Firely Server instance as it is known to the Authorization server.
 Default is 'firelyserver'.
 * ClaimsNamespace: Some authorization providers will prefix all their claims with a namespace, e.g. ``http://my.company.org/auth/user/*.read``.
 Configure the namespace here to make Firely Server interpret it correctly.
 It will then strip off that prefix and interpret it as just ``user/*.read``.
 By default no namespace is configured.
 * RequireHttpsToProvider: Token exchange with an Authorization server should always happen over https.
 However, in a local testing scenario you may need to use http.
 Then you can set this to 'false'.
 The default value is 'true'.